johnperry-math/AoC2021/README.md

 and seeing what a large number it was, that I worked out this one.

 FWIW, I wish Parts 1 and 2 had been reversed.

+### Day 18: Snailfish

+Some snailfish tell you they've seen the key and they'll help you find it just so long as you help a yung'un with 'is homework.

+Kind of silly, but the problem is interesting.
+Snailfish numbers are written as recursive pairs, like so: (taken from puzzle)
+* [[1,9],[8,5]]
+* [[[[1,2],[3,4]],[[5,6],[7,8]]],9]

+We only learn about sums, which consist of concatenation into a new pair, the repeatedly
+* "exploding" pairs that are too deep by adding their left (resp. right) entry to the closest numerical entries on the left (resp. right), then
+* "splitting" any numerical entry with a value larger than 9 into a pair that consists of its integral halves (rounding, if needed, left down and right up).

+Numbers are then evaluated by magnitude, which is:
+* for a numerical entry, the entry itself;
+* for a pair, the sum of thrice the magnitude of the left and twice that of the right.

+1. Find the magnitude of the sum of all the numbers.
+1. Find the largest magnitude of the sum of any _two_ numbers.

+#### Tools
+* Ada's `Indefinite_Vectors` and `Indefinite_Multiway_Trees` types
+* Recursion

+#### Experience
+Fun, but not easy, and somewhat tedious.
+* It took a lot of effort merely to write the code to read the numbers in!
+* I had difficulty devising a solution to the problem.
+  It took me far too long to realize that trees were the right approach.
+* I don't have much experience with Ada's `Multiway_Trees`, so I first concluded (wrongly) that it would not work for what I needed, and wasted too long trying to write my own data structure.
+  It was only when I was about done writing that data structure that I thought, "these `Access` types will be a pain to debug," and went back to re-read the documentation on `Multiway_Trees`.
+  That's when I realized it was quite doable.

+Amazingly, once I wrote the code and got the reading of input debugged, both parts worked on the first try!
+Apparently the time I spent thinking about it was worth the delay.